 Formerly known as NICE inContact, NICE CXone is built on an open-cloud platform, with CRM and UCaaS integrations, plus APIs and SDKs that support your developers in personalizing your CCaaS application.

 Five9 vs NICE CXone: Pricing and Plans

-- The Core plan offers a voice-only call center software–no other communication channels or advanced automations–but includes the agent dashboard, call recording, and softphone functionality.
+- The Core plan offers a the choice of voice or digital only call center software and includes the agent dashboard, call recording, and softphone functionality.

 - The Premium plan expands to an omnichannel contact center, adding chat and email functionality–plus CRM integrations, call center monitoring, supervisor coaching tools, and screen recordings.